neuroflip/breeds/README.md

 * project sent to review using github project.
 It adds visibility of all the implementation process for the reviewers.
 Created a continous integration github workflow to lint and test.

 ## If you had more time, what other features would you add to your app and how would you build them?
+- check for more code coverage in tests
+- scaffolding of end to end tests with cypress (or similar)
 - use App Router if the code scalates the code with more features
 - use of styled components to scalate better the ui
 - internationalization with i18n
 - implement pwa service worker with caching and offline features
 - UI: header hidding on scroll
-- check for more code coverage in tests
-- scaffolding of end to end tests with cypress (or similar)
 - accessibility tools to check the content https://www.w3.org/WAI/test-evaluate/tools/selecting/

-## TODO:
+## TODOs:
-- Añadir metas y og metas en el html
+- [DONE] Añadir metas y og metas en el html
 - [DONE] Move the initial dispatch for data from BreedsChartCard to App.
 This way the cards are only consumers of data
 - [DONE] Added tests for App lazy loading a component
 - [DONE] Compiling i'm getting the warning: "(!)
 Some chunks are larger than 500 kB after minification."
 So I make dinamyc imports for code splitting at App.tsx